 When you first access your report, it may be a little overwhelming, especially if you are not well-versed in genetics.

 Upon accessing your report, you’re immediately confronted with a lot of text and numbers that initially you won’t be able to make sense of.
-For a detailed analysis on how to understand Promethease reports, read this post.
+You can read our post for a detailed analysis on how to understand Promethease reports.

 After uploading your data, you will need to enter your payment information.
 The cost of uploading a single file is $12.
 If you want to upload multiple reports to compare the results between them, it will cost $4 for each additional report.

 Keep in mind that much of the information in your report contains scientific and medical terms that are not easily understood by the average person.
 For some, this may prove to be a little intimidating or may cause confusion.